 Required skills and knowledge

-To succeed as a SEN Teaching Assistant, you will need to draw on your understanding of Additional Learning Needs, and have the following skills, knowledge and attributes:
+To succeed as a SEN teaching assistant, you will need to draw on your understanding of Additional Learning Needs, and have the following skills, knowledge and attributes:

 • A good understanding of the National Key Stage Curriculum.